ali-alfozo/prayer-times/README.md

 - 🎨 Beautiful glassmorphism UI with a mosque background
 - 🌍 Works for any city worldwide
 - 📱 Fully responsive design
+- ⏱️ Automatically calculates and highlights the upcoming prayer

 ## 🛠️ Tech Stack